adebali/adebalilab_website/content/positions/postdoc_1.md

 ---

-Adebali Lab invites applications to fill a postdoctoral position.
+Our group invites applications to fill a postdoctoral position.

 The successful candidate will join a team at Sabanci University working to understand the molecular evolution of G protein-coupled receptors.
 Although the research will be purely computational the questions to be answered will be biological.
 The expected duration is approximately 3-4 years with renewal at the end of each year.